jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton/README.md

 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
 For general information about how to import a quickstart, add a JBoss EAP server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts).

 This quickstart is more complex than the others.
 It requires that you configure and run two instances of the JBoss EAP server, so it deploys and runs differently in JBoss Developer Studio than the other quickstarts.

+_NOTE_: If you have not yet configured the JBoss EAP 7 runtime in JBoss Developer Studio, choose `Window`--> `Preferences` --> `Runtime Environment` and click `Add` to configure the following server instances.

 1. Be sure to import the quickstart into JBoss Developer Studio.
 2. Follow the instructions above to [Clone the EAP7_HOME Directory](#clone-the-eaphome-directory).